bereanrobotics/berean-robotics-website/README.md

 - You will then need to open Terminal (Mac) or PowerShell (Windows) and navigate to the folder that contains this repository.
 	- type `cd` then drag the folder into the terminal window from Finder (Mac) or File Explorer (Windows)
 - Type the following command to install the node modules: `npm install`.
 Then hit Enter.
+- Type the following command to install the jekyll plugins: `bundle install`.
+Then hit Enter.
 - _If you are using SublimeText_, you can compile the website by using selecting `Tools->Build` from the menu or using the keyboard short.
+	- Another optio with SublimeText is to use the Gulp plugin for ST. Simply type in `shift+cmd+P` and type in `gulp` into the command window.
+Hit Enter.
+Select `Default` then enter again.
 - _If you are NOT using SublimeText_, you will have to use the terminal on your machine to run a build.
 From the folder inside your terminal run the command: `gulp`
 - Once you have compiled the webiste, your web browser should open immediately with a preview of the website.
 If you leave this browser open, all changes that you make from now on will be automatically reflected inside the brwoser, like magic.